 Most people with splenic MZL have lymphoma in their bone marrow when it is diagnosed.
 This means it is usually advanced (stage 4).
 Effective treatment is available for advanced splenic MZL.

-Your medical team are best placed to advise you on your outlook based on your individual circumstances.
+Your medical team is best placed to advise you on your outlook based on your individual circumstances.

 Occasionally, splenic MZL can change (transform) into a faster-growing type of lymphoma.
-This happens in around 1 to 2 in every 10 people with splenic MZL.
+This happens in less than 2 in every 10 people with splenic MZL.

 The treatment you have for splenic MZL depends on how the lymphoma is affecting you, your blood counts and your general health.